 It is also believed that married couples, who have been separated or estranged for whatever reasons, may visit Thirumanancheri, to re-establish their relationships and seek His blessings for unity.
 A special pooja is conducted for such couples.

-A typical offering comprises two garlands, two coconuts, turmeric, kumkum, camphor, plantains, betel eaves and arecanut, a lemon and jaggery, for both men and men.
+A typical offering comprises two garlands, two coconuts, turmeric, kumkum, camphor, plantains, betel leaves and areca nut, a lemon and jaggery, for both men and women.
 Preserve the lemon after your pooja and the next day, after a bath, put on your garland.
 Then squeeze the lemon to drink its juice, without sugar or salt.
 Others should not drink this juice-only the unmarried.
 However, you can use the coconut halves for cooking for the entire family.

 As an unmarried girl, you can preserve the vibhuti, kumkum and turmeric for one full mandalam (45 days) or even beyond.
 Others should not apply these.

 Married couples may refrain from consuming non-vegetarian food, for one Mandalam, as a practice.
 You might want to get this confirmed by the priest.

 There may be occasions when prospective grooms and bridegrooms are unable to visit Thirumanancheri, in person-for example, those living abroad.
 In such cases, their parents or close family can visit the temple by proxy and perform the required rituals.
 The priest will chant a special sankalpam, dedicated to the unmarried.
 It is important to remember/know the gothrams of the concerned boy or girl!

 Those afflicted with Mangala (Rahu) dosham, can pray to Mangala Rahu to the north of the inner praharam.